sjgosai/genetics_201/lecture-01.md

 + dominance - alleles of same gene
 + epistasis - alleles of different gene

-When two different phenotypes are confered by diff genes (A and B) if the expressed phenotype is confered by B B is epi to A
+When two different phenotypes are confered by different genes (A and B), if the expressed phenotype is confered by B, B is epistatic to A.